China looks to lock in U.S. LNG as energy crunch raises concerns -sources - Up News Info

 Article content

-The discussions could lead to deals worth tens of billions of dollars that would mark a surge in China’s LNG imports from the United States.
-At the height of Sino-U.S. trade war in 2019, gas trade briefly came to a standstill.
+The discussions could lead to deals worth tens of billions of dollars that would mark a surge in China’s LNG imports from the United States in coming years.
+At the height of a Sino-U.S. trade war in 2019, gas trade briefly came to a standstill.
+LNG export facilities can take years to build, and there are several projects in North America in the works that are not expected to start exporting until the middle of the decade.

 Talks with U.S. suppliers began early this year but speeded up in recent months amid one of the biggest power-generating, heating fuel crunch in decades.
 Natural gas prices in Asia have jumped more than fivefold this year, sparking fears of power shortages in the winter.